Coachella Valley approach to solving homelessness has proven results - RV Travel

-Coachella Valley’s approach to the RV homeless is working according to an independent analysis by the Health Assessment and Research for Communities (HARC, Inc.) in a just-released report says The Desert Sun.
+Coachella Valley’s approach to the RV homeless is working according to an independent analysis by the Health Assessment and Research for Communities (HARC, Inc.) in a just-released report, says The Desert Sun.

 Examples include: